Understanding Why Radon Matters for Homeowners

 4. Testing Is Simple and Affordable

 You can’t detect radon without a test—but the good news is, testing is easy.
-DIY test kits are available, but for more accurate results, professional testing from a licensed provider like Michigan Radon Control is recommended.
+DIY test kits are available, but for more accurate results, professional radon testing from a licensed provider like Michigan Radon Control is recommended.
 A radon test will measure the gas concentration in picocuries per liter (pCi/L).
 Anything above 4.0 pCi/L is considered the action level for mitigation.

 5. Radon Mitigation Is Highly Effective

-If your home has elevated radon levels, mitigation systems can reduce them by up to 99%.
+If your home has elevated radon levels, radon mitigation systems can reduce them by up to 99%.
 Systems like sub-slab depressurization or drain tile depressurization quietly and continuously vent radon from beneath your home to the outside.
 At Michigan Radon Control, we design customized systems to fit your home’s unique layout and keep your air safe.

 Radon may be invisible, but your response to it doesn’t have to be.
 Michigan Radon Control offers expert testing, clear guidance, and long-term mitigation solutions to protect your home and family.
-Don’t wait—schedule a radon test today and breathe easier knowing your home is protected.